 General membership meetings are open to the public and normally held the third Wednesday of the month at 7:00 pm (except not in December, July or August) that include local and regional speakers.
 On our Events page, you will see information about speakers on specific dates as the information becomes available These meetings are usually held at the Dungeness River Audubon Center.

-Visit the About Us page to find out how to reach us.
+Visit the Contact Us page to find out how to reach us.